 The CDC's inventory is comprised of butter and skim milk powder purchased under the domestic seasonality and surplus removal programs.
-Since February 1, 2017, in accordance with the National Ingredient Strategy, the CDC is no longer purchasing skim milk powder under these programs, and the remaining inventory on hand will be liquidated within the next twelve months.
+Since February 1, 2017, in accordance with the National Ingredient Strategy, the CDC is no longer purchasing skim milk powder under these programs, and all the skim milk powder inventories that were remaining have since been sold.
 The CDC also imports butter under the World Trade Organization (WTO) Agreement on Agriculture.